jewei/eim-backend-prayer-time/README.md

 As this is only a POC.
 In order to scale, here's the recommendation:

-1. Use the Laravel Framework to access its rich eco system.
+1. Use the Laravel Framework to access to their rich eco system.
 2. Have a proper admin dashboard.
 3. Implement push message via Firebase to initiate to play the voice over.
 4. Point 3 should be able to support multiple devices from a user.